SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 Understanding how and why trees respond to drought is critical to predicting forest drought responses and climate change feedbacks.

+Bennett et al. 2015 showed that in forests globally, large trees suffer greater growth reductions during drought.
+However, this analysis quantified tree size based on DBH, which has no direct mechanistic meaning.
+This study proposed two major mechanisms (besides insects): (1) inherently greater biophysical challenge of being tall; (2) greater exposure of the crowns of large trees.
+It is also expected that roots play a role.
+And its possible that smaller trees are more drought resistant.
+These hypotheses need to be tested.

 *Questions & Hypotheses*